AlexanderEggers/hitogo/README.md

             .show(MainActivity.this);
 }

-//Here is a more complex hint that has some buttons, a tile and a message: public void someMethod() {
+//Here is a more complex hint that has some buttons, a title and a message: public void someMethod() {
   ...
   HitagoButton button1 = HitagoButton.with(MainActivity.this)